How it works

 A WAL fsync failure leaves the in-memory store unchanged; the entry is not committed.
 No partial-write window is visible to readers.

 exec / exec_read: unrestricted.
-Used by library consumers, tests, and schema replay (in_replay = true prevents DDL from being re-appended).
+Used by library consumers, tests, and DST.

-exec_as(stmt, caller) / exec_read_as(stmt, caller): looks up caller in self.users, calls check_permission, then delegates.
+exec_as(stmt, caller) / exec_read_as(stmt, caller): resolves caller in the auth service, applies the kernel's permission policy, then routes.
 Used by the TCP server for every authenticated session.
 SHOW DATABASES is post-filtered to only databases the caller holds any grant on.

 Query Language